NathanSass/coolFrontEnd/README.md

 ##Getters and Setters

-Really cool design pattern for controlling value creation and retrieval.
+Really cool design pattern for controlling value creation and retrieval. *Build out this example more in the future.